osquery/osquery/docs/wiki/installation/cli-flags.md

 On OS X the default path is **/var/osquery/osquery.conf**.
 If you want to read from multiple configuration paths create a directory: **/etc/osquery/osquery.conf.d/**.
 All files within that optional directory will be read and merged in lexical order.

+`--config_refresh=0`

+An optional configuration refresh interval in seconds.
+By default a configuration is fetched only at osquery load.
+If the configuration should be auto-updated set a "refresh" time to a value in seconds greater than 0.
+If the configuration endpoint cannot be reached during runtime, the normal retry approach is applied (e.g., the **tls** config plugin will retry 3 times).

+`--config_accelerated_refresh=300`

+If a configuration refresh is used (`config_refresh > 0`) and the refresh attempt fails, the accelerated refresh will be used.
+This allows plugins like **tls** to fetch fresh data after having been offline for a while.

 `--config_check=false`

 Check the format of an osquery config and exit.
 Arbitrary config plugins may be used. osquery will return a non-0 exit if the parsing failed.